 - Recent decisions concerning The Federal Inﬂuenced and Corrupt Organizational Acts (RICO) and workers’ compensation insurance companies, medical providers, and self-insured are discussed.
 The current Federal Court decisional activity involving NJ operating pharmaceutical distributors is reviewed.

 - The new Centers for Medicare and Medicaid Centers (CMS) Secondary Payer Act Secondary Payer Act (MSP) offset procedures and adopted regulations, implementing The SMART Act are presented in this supplement.
-The rules for both beneﬁciary and applicable plans to process and to perfect an appeal, are reviewed.
+The rules for both beneﬁciary and applicable plans to process and to perfect an appeal are reviewed.
 The method and manner of reporting, and communication, with the newly established CMS Commercial Repayment Center (CRC) for workers’ compensation conditional payment is reviewed.
 Additionally, the newly established procedures and formats for Workers’ Compensation Medicare Set-Aside Arrangements (WCMSA) are discussed.

 - Newly proposed rules by the Occupational Safety and Health Administration (OSHA) concerning beryllium are reviewed.
 Additionally, a list of New Jersey Covered Facilities under the Energy Employees Occupational Illness Compensation Program is provided.

-- The NJ Supreme Court decision involving “The Coming and Going Rule” and its application to parking lot cases is discussed.
+- The NJ Supreme Court decision involving “The Coming and Going Rule” and its application to parking lot cases are discussed.
 Cardiovascular disability claims are analyzed in accordance with the NJ Supreme Court’s recent decision involving what constitutes “work effort” that would trigger a compensable event.

 - The application of the Fraud Prevention Act as a mechanism to bar compensability when information is withheld is reviewed in this supplement.
 The synergy between tort law and the Workers’ Compensation Act, as expressed in recent case law, is discussed.
 The recent decision involving the determination of employment status and independent contractors is incorporated in this material.